dhruboneogi20/trials/README.md

-This is a readme file to better understand stuff
+This is a readme file for better understanding some stuff